Taiwing/docs.lnmarkets.com/description.md

 - `method` <u>**MUST**</u> be uppercase.
 - `path` is the request path of the URL, e.g.: _/v1/user_

+## Examples

-Here is an example in javascript:
+Here is an example on how to do a request to LN Markets :

 ```JS
 const https = require('https')